eka-pramudita/academi-week1-etl/README.md

 ## Load
 We already have our extracted and transformed data in `src/extracted` folder.
-First step of Load process is setting connection to the database thaw will act as a data warehouse.
+First step of Load process is setting connection to the database that will act as a data warehouse.
 After setting up a connection then store the data using pandas command `to_sql`.
 Below is the example of load task: